-In the event that a project is found to be in breach of the Grant Agreement or to materially depart from the submitted application, the Council reserves the right to discontinue the award and the applicant may be required to refund the Grant in part or in full.
-In any such event, the Council may also exclude an applicant from participating in future calls.
+In the event that a project is found to be in breach of the Grant Agreement or to materially depart from the submitted application, MCST reserves the right to discontinue the award and the applicant may be required to refund the Grant in part or in full.
+In any such event, MCST may also exclude an applicant from participating in future calls.

-The project contact point shall set a schedule for quarterly progress meetings with the Council to take place as part of the reporting work package.
+The Project Contact Point shall set a schedule for quarterly progress meetings with MCST to take place as part of the reporting work package.

-The templates provided by the Council should be used to develop the End of Stage Technical and Financial Reports as well as the Final Technical and Financial Reports.
+The templates provided by MCST should be used to develop the End of Stage Technical and Financial Reports as well as the Final Technical and Financial Reports.